2019 United States FIBA Basketball World Cup team: France

 France came back from a seven-point fourth quarter deficit to win 89–79 over the US, ending the Americans' 58-game winning streak in FIBA and Olympic competition.
 Evan Fournier scored 22 points and reigning back-to-back NBA Defensive Player of the Year Award winner Rudy Gobert had 21 points and 16 rebounds for the French.
 Mitchell had 29 points for Team USA, but he was held scoreless in the final period.
 The loss dropped the US into the fifth-place bracket.

 In the third quarter, Team USA was faced with its first 10-point deficit of the tournament, when Popovich went to a small lineup.
 The United States went on a 20–9 run to lead 66–63 entering the final period.
 However, the French outscored the Americans 20–5 over the final 6:59.
 The US missed seven of their 11 free throws in the quarter and committed three turnovers in the final 3:07.

 Serbia

 Bogdan Bogdanović scored 28 points to lead Serbia to a 94–89 win over the United States, who were assured of their worst major tournament finish ever, surpassing their sixth-place showing in the 2002 World Championship.
 The Serbs outscored the Americans 32–7 in the first quarter for a 25-point lead, but the US held a 33–12 advantage in the second period to trail 44–40 at the half.
 Entering the tournament, the US and Serbia were considered the favorites to meet for the gold medal.
+Smart missed the game due to an injured left hand.

 Poland

 The United States won 87–74 over Poland to finish the World Cup in seventh place.
 The Americans received strong performances from Mitchell (16 points and 10 assists) and Joe Harris (14 points).
 The US was up 17 points at halftime, but Poland kept the match close for much of the second half.
+Team USA played again without the injured Smart, and Walker missed the game as well with a neck injury.